gabjgit/JG_Portfolio/README.md

 ## Credits
 some images are from my personal website: josephgabriel.co.uk
 ## Usage
-This webpage can be launched in most webpages.
+This webpage can be launched in most browsers.
 The layout adapts to the other screen sizes thanks to mediaqueries.
 ## License
 MIT Licence